SizeCredit/size-solidity/README.md

 ## TODOs

-- remove `address(this)` as a reference to the protocol P&N and replace by specific PnL struct
 - dust amount for loans
 - 100% coverage
 - replace Vault by ERC20 sToken (this will simplify events)